open-cogsci/osdoc/content/pages/tutorials/intermediate-javascript.md

 --%

-## Step 9: Checking compatibility

-When you want to run an experiment in a browser, you cannot use all of OpenSesame's functionality.
-To check whether your experiment is able to run in a browser, you can use the OSWeb compatibility check by going to Menu → Tools → OSweb.
-If you've followed all the steps of this tutorial, the compatibility check will succeeed:

-%--
-figure:
- id: FigCompatibilityCheck
- source: compatibility-check.png
- caption: |
-  The compatibility check indicates whether the experiment is compatible with OSWeb.
---%

-For a list of functionality that is supported by OSWeb, see:

-- %link:manual/osweb/osweb%

 ## Finished!

 Congratulations, the experiment is complete!
 You can give it a test run by pressing on the toolbar button that shows a green circle with a gray play button inside (shortcut: `Alt+Ctrl+W`).